 You are given the opportunity to decide which residence you consider to be your principal residence.
 This decision will determine your pool of candidates.
 Regardless of which residential address you choose, all voting options, including voting by Special ballot, are available to you.

 Electors who are temporarily hospitalized and unable to vote at advance polls, election day, or at the returning office you may vote by Special ballot.
 To accommodate these electors, Special Ballot Officers will go to designated hospitals to facilitate the completion of the Special Ballot Application and voting processes.

 Temporarily hospitalized electors will be able to vote regardless of whether the hospital is inside or outside of the electors' electoral district at the time the election is held.

 Are unable to leave your home

-- It is impossible or unreasonably difficult for the elector to go to the returning office, and
+it is impossible or unreasonably difficult for you to get to your local returning office or satellite office, and

 Have no permanent residence